-Benralizumab has not been well studied during breastfeeding.
-Because benralizumab is a very large protein, it is likely that very little medication would pass into breast milk.
+Benralizumab has not been well studied for use during breastfeeding.
+It is a very large protein, so it is likely that little medication would pass into breast milk.
 Benralizumab is not well absorbed by the gut, so any of the medication that gets into breast milk would be unlikely to enter the baby’s system.
-Babies who are born preterm (born before 37 weeks of pregnancy) have digestive systems that are not fully developed and may be able to absorb more of the medication through breast milk.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-I take benralizumab.
-Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?
+If a male takes benralizumab, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?